santiago-rodrig/facebook/README.md

 regular user session.

 Now it is time to create the `.env` file containing the **SHELL variables** that are going to be used to create the necessary databases that the app needs.
-Paste (and replace the necessary things) this template.
+Use this template.

 ```bash
 POSTGRES_USER='user_name'